 - Click Save.

-Removing plan groups
+Removing a plan group

 Renaming a plan group